Here are answers to some common questions about Last Known Good Configuration.

 If your computer has a single operating system installed, press and hold the F8 key as your computer restarts.
 You need to press F8 before the Windows logo appears.
-If the Windows logo appears, you'll need to try again by shutting down and restarting your computer.
+If the Windows logo appears, you will need to try again by waiting until the Windows logon prompt appears, and then shutting down and restarting your computer.

 If your computer has more than one operating system, use the arrow keys to highlight the operating system you want to start, and then press F8.

-On the Advanced Boot Options screen, use the arrow keys to highlight Last Known Good Configuration (advanced), and then press Enter.
+On the Advanced Boot Options screen, use the arrow keys to highlight Last Known Good Configuration, and then press ENTER.